 Littleton Programs of Study

-Tuition is paid by Littleton Public Schools and the College Opportunity Fund.
+Tuition is paid by Littleton Public Schools and the College Opportunity Fund if the student receives a C or better.
 Students are responsible for any textbook or fees associated with the class.